 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Political Scientists job description, Political Scientists salary, Political Scientists information, what is the job of a Political Scientist like, pros and cons about Political Scientists, colleges and universities for Political Scientists, is Political Scientists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Political Scientists job description, Political Scientists salary, Political Scientists information, what is the job of a Political Scientist like, pros and cons about Political Scientists, colleges and universities for Political Scientists, is Political Scientists the right career for me, careers in Social Science and Humanities